saeedmosaffer/Hospital_Management_System_Phase1/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

 If you find this project useful, consider giving it a ⭐ on GitHub!

----

-This **README** provides a comprehensive overview of the project, making it easy for users and contributors to understand, install, and use your **Hospital Management System**. 🚀